EasyBrizy/Brizy-Local-Editor/docusaurus/docs/development/creating-your-first-addon.md

 > For more information about the config of the Editor, check the [`README`](https://github.com/EasyBrizy/Brizy-Local-Editor/blob/master/packages/core/docs/self-hosted.MD#config).

 Replace `"http://<the-build-host-of-library>/main.js"` with the actual HTTP URL of your built library file.
-By adding this URL to the `thirdPartyUrls` array in your editor configuration, the library will be loaded and available for use within the editor environment.
+By adding this URL to the `extensions` array in your editor configuration, the library will be loaded and available for use within the editor environment. <br />
+The `host` specifies the server's URL, while `path` indicates the server directory containing the bundles.

 To view the new component, follow these steps: